theimowski/SuaveMusicStore/index.md

     - `CookieLife` - `Session` in our case
     - `httpsOnly` - we pass false as we won't cover HTTPS bindings in the tutorial (however Suave does support it).
     - 3rd parameter is a function applied if auth cookie is missing - that's where we want to redirect user to the logon page with a "returnPath"
-    - 4th parameter is a function applied if there occured a decryption error.
+    - 4th parameter is a function applied if there occurred a decryption error.
 In real world this could mean a malformed request, however at current stage we'll stick to reseting the state.
 This way we can re-run the server multiple times during development, without worrying about the browser to pass a cookie value encrypted with stale server key (Suave regenerates a new server key each time it is run).
 - `admin` also takes `f_success` WebPart as argument.
 Here, we invoke `loggedOn` with an inline function using `session`.
 The interesting part is inside the `session` function:
     - syntax `function | ... -> ` is just a shorter version of `match x with | ... -> ` but the `x` param is implicit here, and `x` is of type `Session`
     - first pattern shows the real power of the pattern matching technique - `f_success` will be applied only if user is logged on, and his Role is "admin" (we'll distinguish between "admin" and "user" roles)